remap/ndnLog/README.txt

 'aggregator.py' scrapes :9695 status pages into database.
 'database.py' formats data to json for display.
 'monitor/display.html' is a basic plot of last data view.
-'monitor/area.html' is an area chart of traffic.
+'monitor/areaInterest.html' and areaContent.html is an area chart of traffic.